mickfuzz/phd4/_posts/thesis_chapters/2024-3-3-Methodology.md

 There are different strands of DBR some of which holder closer to the lab based approaches that DBR was initially conceived of to transcend [@brown_design_1992]

-### Briefly defining terms -  Formative Intervention
+#### Formative Intervention

+Penuel [-@penuel_emerging_2014] proposes the formative interventions as a useful term to encapsulate a CHAT process closely aligned with DBR.

+It is widely used within CHAT circles, specific enough to capture the ethos of this research bur broad enough not to require complex clarifications on how it differs from more pescritive methods.

 A key text here is Cole and Engestrom's early exploration of two models (CL and 5D) of formative interventions designed to align with principle of AT [@valsiner_cultural-historical_2007]

-### the alignment of DBR and Formative Intervention
+### Outling the guiding principles of DBR and formative interventions

+**This section addresses concepts common to DBR, and interventions of CHAT.
+The aim is to identify a working definition and terminology suitable for this study.**

-The broad alignment of DBR and the CHAT in terms of ethos and processes has been explored, including in special editions of journals.
+The broad alignment of DBR and the CHAT in terms of ethos and processes has been explored, including in special editions of journals[-@penuel_emerging_2014]

-In one such edition, Penuel [-@penuel_emerging_2014] proposes the formative interventions as a useful term to encapsulate a CHAT process closely aligned with DBR.

-I this study adopt this term to describe the methodology of this research.
-It is widely used within CHAT circles, specific enough to capture the ethos of this research bur broad enough not to require complex clarifications on how it differs from more pescritive methods.

-### The guiding principles of DBR, and expansive learning and formative interventions within an AT framework

 The process of researching a suitable methodology for this study surfaced of they key debates and issues of design based research and similar formative interventions in CHAT school.
 Namely: